TawfiqulWahid/Dhaka-Library/README.md

 # Dhaka-Library
-My project is a wesbite for a centralized public library management system
+My project is a wesbite for an online library management system